MicrosoftDocs/fabric-docs/docs/data-factory/pricing-apache-airflow-job.md

 # Data workflows pricing for Data Factory in Microsoft Fabric

 Data workflows allows you to build and schedule Apache Airflow DAGs in Microsoft Fabric.
-For more details refer [What are Data Workflows]([What are Data Workflows? - Microsoft Fabric | Microsoft Learn](https://learn.microsoft.com/en-us/fabric/data-factory/data-workflows-concepts)).
+For more details refer [What are Data Workflows](data-workflows-concepts.md).